gakalmar/Notes/53_Kubernetes_Helm.md

     4. Create a Role:
         - get `yaml` file from resources (`role-pod.yaml`)
-            - thsi role allows basic operations on pods
+            - this role allows basic operations on pods
         - `kubectl apply -f role-pod.yaml`
         - verify: `kubectl describe role pod-manager -n default` (pod-mager is the name of the pod)